 System administration fees - ERCOT funds its operations primarily through a system administration fee (SAF) collected from electric service providers operating within the Texas grid.
 This fee is charged pursuant to the ERCOT protocols and as approved by both the ERCOT board of directors and the PUCT.
 It is based on actual volume consumption.
-Revenues from the SAF is recognized in the period that the underlying energy transaction occurs.
-Amounts not yet billed are accrued and presented as unbilled revenue on the statement of financial position.
-The SAF was 46.5 cents per megawatt hour of adjusted metered load in both 2015 and 2014.
+Revenue from the SAF is recognized in the period that the underlying energy transaction occurs.
+Amounts not yet billed are accrued and presented as unbilled revenue on the statements of financial position.
+The SAF was 55.5 cents and 46.5 cents per megawatt hour of adjusted metered load in 2016 and 2015, respectively.
 It is structured to provide funding for ERCOT's core operations and related services.